Bio

 John J. Gallagher, Ed.D., serves as the director of music & fine arts for the Longwood Central School District located on Long Island, NY.
 He supervises forty-one (41) teachers of art, music and theater who serve almost 9,000 students.
 Dr. Gallagher was the lead administrator and consultant to the superintendent of schools who ensured the safe continuation of an award-winning fine and performing arts program during the COVID-19 era.

 Under his leadership, the Longwood School District received the Award of Excellence from the New York State School Music Association (NYSSMA) In 2022.
 It was recognized for its "outstanding music program [that is] seen as a model for music education programs in New York State as it provides students with a well-rounded music program at all levels."
-The program has also been honored by Long Island's East End Arts Council, Give a Note Foundation, The Long Island Arts Alliance, The Long Island Music Hall of Fame, Indianapolis, IN-based Music for All, the NAMM Foundation's Best Communities for Music Education in America program, the Suffolk County Anti-Bias Task Force, and the Suffolk County Music Educators Association (SCMEA).
+The program has also been honored by Long Island's East End Arts Council, Give a Note Foundation, The Long Island Arts Alliance, The Long Island Music Hall of Fame, Music for All, the NAMM Foundation's Best Communities for Music Education in America program, the Suffolk County Anti-Bias Task Force, and the Suffolk County Music Educators Association (SCMEA).

 Outside of his duties to Longwood, John served a two-year term as president of the New York State Council of Administrators of Music Education (NYSCAME), and has, since 2002, held the role of state-wide chairperson for public relations and information for NYSSMA.
 He has served as director of professional development and president of the Suffolk County chapter of NYSCAME, and in many capacities for SCMEA.